ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Snow.
+         <h3>This Afternoon</h3>Snow likely.
 Cloudy, with a high near 32.
-South southwest wind around 3 mph.
-Chance of precipitation is 80%.
+Southwest wind around 3 mph.
+Chance of precipitation is 60%.
 New snow accumulation
          of 1 to 2 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of snow before 8pm, then a chance of snow showers between 8pm and 10pm.
+         <h3>Tonight</h3>A slight chance of snow before 7pm, then a chance of snow showers between 7pm and 9pm.
 Mostly cloudy.
 Low around 22, with
          temperatures rising to around 25 overnight.
 West wind 3 to 7 mph.
 Chance of precipitation is 20%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>